Intervention/docs/image/v3/modifying-images/drawing.md

 > public Image::drawPolygon(Closure|Polygon $init): ImageInterface

 Draw a polygon on the current image.
-Define the overall appearance of the shape by passing a **init** callback as an optional parameter.
+Define the overall appearance of the shape by passing a **init** callback or a polygon object.

 #### Parameters